ottokiksmaler/nx500_nx1_modding/Running-shell-scripts-from-SD-card.md

 ```
 I put a "ls -laR / > /mnt/mmc/test" and it did list the whole filesystem including /proc /sys /dev /etc etc.

+Presence of **info.tg** file starts the **dfmsd** daemon process (that processes the commands in that file) but it also disables the touchscreen on camera (as it overlays it's own layer on top of standard UI - that's the green dots on the left).
+If you want to use the touchscreen put

+> killall dfmsd

+in the shell file.

 **Notice:** If you are having issues with empty output files, etc, it's possible the camera did not actually *sync* when it was told to (that also explains multiple syncs in various shell files on camera).
 When restarting the camera with new scripts always do [*the cargo cult dance*](https://en.wikipedia.org/wiki/Cargo_cult) of removing the card and battery, waiting for few seconds, reinsert the battery and then the card.
 Camera is actully not booting every time, it's constantly hibernating and resuming - this might throw you off when you are doing stuff to it it does not expect.